raditya1117/HoneyBadger/fastapi-testing/article.md

 You should use custom exception classes for domain and business logic errors instead of raising generic HTTP exceptions.
 This will help you handle errors, log error-specific messages, and send proper responses to the users in an efficient manner.

 For instance, the calculator app supports only addition, subtraction, multiplication, and division.
 We can raise an HTTPException to handle errors whenever the user requests an unsupported operation.
-However, we can defined a custom exception class named `InvalidOperationError` to raise exceptions for unsupported operations and use it whenever we receive such a request.
+However, we can define a custom exception class named `InvalidOperationError` to raise exceptions for unsupported operations and use it whenever we receive such a request.
 ```
 class InvalidOperationError(Exception):
     def __init__(self, message: str="Not a valid operation.",type: str= "FAILURE", code: int = 404):